shivamshukla-88/weatherAPI/README.md

 # weatherAPI
 Get Weather information

+Prerequisette :-

+Should have install Python and should have install Python IDE (PyCharm).

 1. Get the code using git clone https://github.com/shivamshukla-88/weatherAPI.git or download zip file.

 2. After downloading create project in Python IDE, can download PyCharm IDE.